HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/mlptrn.md

 ---

 ### Early stopping
-*Whether to use early stopping to terminate training when validation score is not improving for stochastic gradient descent and adam.*
+*Whether to use early stopping to terminate training when validation score is not improving for `stochastic gradient descent` and `adam`.*

 |  **Property**           | **Value**             |
 |:------------------------|:----------------------|